rschristopher/rschristopher.github.io/src/criticisms/inequality.md

 !!! quote "And if a house is divided against itself, that house will not be able to stand."

-Fortunately, the technical claim here is most likely false, in fact, if inequality returns to a more natural distribution, then Bitcoin will have "fixed" this issue.
+Fortunately, the technical claim here is most likely false.
+In fact, if inequality under a Bitcoin standard returns to a more natural distribution, then Bitcoin will have "fixed" this issue.
 Otherwise, and importantly for the survival